octanner/ios-team/swift-style-guide.md

 let setBut: UIButton
 ```

-Static constants should be camel-case.
+Properties, `case` names, local variables, and `static` constants should be camel-case with the the first letter lowercase.
 When referencing the constant, it will usually require being prefixed by the related class name.

 **For example:**